History of the England cricket team from 1945: 1940s

-In 1944, an England XI played one-day matches at Lord's against "West Indies" and "Australia", England winning both.
-(These were not limited overs matches.)
-The following year, with the Second World War having finished in the European theatre in early May, five so-called "Victory Tests" were arranged, against an Australian Services XI which included Keith Miller and Lindsay Hassett.
-England also played a Dominions team at Lord's.
+In 1944, an England XI played at Lord's against XIs of the West Indies and Australia, the England XI winning both one-day matches (these were not limited-overs matches).
+The following year, after the Second World War in Europe had finished in early May, five so-called "Victory Tests" were arranged, against an Australian Services XI which included Keith Miller and Lindsay Hassett.
+England also played a Dominion team at Lord's.

 Test cricket resumed in England after the Second World War with the visit of India in 1946.
-England won the series 1–0 with a 10-wicket victory in the first Test at Lords in which Hardstaff scored 205* and Alec Bedser took 11 wickets on debut.
+England won the series 1–0 with a 10-wicket victory in the first Test at Lord's in which Hardstaff scored 205* and Alec Bedser took 11 wickets on debut.
 Bedser took another 11 in the next test at Old Trafford.
-This proved to be a false dawn as England, under the aging Wally Hammond, were roundly beaten 3–0 on the 1946–1947 Ashes tour as Lindwall and Miller came to the fore.
+This proved to be a false dawn as England, under the aging Wally Hammond, were roundly beaten 3–0 on the 1946–47 Ashes tour as Lindwall and Miller came to the fore.
 A deluge left England beaten on an unplayable Gabba pitch after Australia had scored 645.
-England claimed that Bradman had been caught by Ikin off Voce for 28 but the umpire did not agree and 'The Don' made 187.
-Hammond batted masterfully for his 32 but Miller took 7 for 60 and then Toshack 6 for 82.
+England claimed that Bradman had been caught by Ikin off Voce for 28, but the umpire did not agree, and 'The Don' made 187.
+Hammond batted masterfully for his 32, but Miller took 7 for 60 and then Toshack 6 for 82.
 Australia won by an innings at Sydney with Bradman and Barnes both scoring 234.
-England drew at Melbourne, having been set 551 to win and again at Adelaide with Compton scoring a century in each innings, as did Morris for Australia.
+England drew at Melbourne, having been set 551 to win, and again at Adelaide, with Compton scoring a century in each innings, as did Morris for Australia.
 Australia took the final test at Sydney despite Hutton's 122 and Doug Wright's 7 for 105.

-England's fortunes recovered with the visit of the South Africans in 1947, a 3–0 series win restoring spirits in a high scoring rubber.
-Ken Cranston took four wickets in an over to complete England's victory at Headingley but the series was dominated by the batting of Denis Compton and Bill Edrich who put on 370 together at the Oval and 228 at Old Trafford.
-Compton scored an incredible 1,187 runs in the five tests and Edrich 869.
+England's fortunes recovered with the visit of the South Africans in 1947, a 3–0 series win restoring spirits in a high-scoring rubber.
+Ken Cranston took four wickets in an over to complete England's victory at Headingley, but the series was dominated by the batting of Denis Compton and Bill Edrich, who put on 370 together at the Oval and 228 at Old Trafford.
+Compton scored an incredible 1,187 runs in the five tests, and Edrich 869.
 Alan Melville scored 3 tons for South Africa and Bruce Mitchell two in the Oval test.
 Set 451 to win by Norman Yarley, the visitors secured the draw, and almost won, with a valiant 423 for 7.